 A few days before we were set to meet, Allen’s press engagements were moved to Manhattan’s Bowery Hotel, a dimly lit, lavishly decorated spot in the East Village that’s known for the hordes of paparazzi around the entrance at any given moment.
 Not, in other words, a particularly covert location.
 “If she’s moving to the Bowery,” a friend explained, “it means she’s ready to be seen again.”

 Sitting with me in the hotel’s loud, darkened lobby, the singer seems relaxed, clad in plain sweats with her bright pink hair tied up, a mostly-eaten bowl of muesli sitting on the table between us.
 Wearing lounge attire in what is (for me, a plebeian, at least) a fairly upscale hotel, it does seem like Allen has no shame.
 But that’s not really what the album title refers to.
-No Shame, as a title, is Allen’s way of telling her detractors––she describes them as ”people who are like, ‘God, what an awful woman to have behaved in this way when she's a mother and a wife,’”––that the content of her writing can only be deemed shameful or embarrassing if she decides it is.
+No Shame, as a title, is Allen’s way of telling her detractors – she describes them as ”people who are like, ‘God, what an awful woman to have behaved in this way when she's a mother and a wife,’” – that the contents of her writing can only be deemed shameful or embarrassing if she decides it is.

 That “looking at my phone” line is one of a few moments on the record where Allen alludes to an obsession with social media that started to develop as the rest of her life crumbled.
 “When my marriage broke down, so did a lot of my other relationships and my friendships,” she says.
 “I was really disconnected and I shut down, stopped talking to everybody, and my family, too.
 I’d find my connection to the outside world through my phone.”